 Before running for miles — if you’re planning on running — get used to walking and getting in shape.
 When you’re comfortable, start jogging.
 From there, stick to the training plan, follow the run/walk ratios, and you’ll be ready for your 6K.

 Growing your faith

 As you train together, talk to your children about the global water crisis, and then get your family talking about ways you can be the hands and feet of Jesus in your community and around the world.
 Here are some conversation starters:

 - Who do we know who has a need we could help meet?

-- How can we share the living water of God’s love with those around us?
+- How can we share the living water of God’s love with the people around us?

-- What are some ways we can look out for “the least of these” (Matthew 25:40)?
+- What are some ways we can look out for “the least of these brothers and sisters of mine”?

 The process of fundraising and training for a cause like clean water can be an inspirational and faith-building experience.
 Some people feel called to set big goals and then find unexpected joy when God helps blow those goals out of the water.

 How to fundraise when you’re scared to fundraise

-Asking for money is scary.
-But you’re asking your friends and family to participate with you in doing something extraordinary and beyond yourself — helping communities get sustainable access to clean, safe water to communities for generations.
-Here are the basic steps to make it a little less scary:
+Asking for money can be uncomfortable.
+But you’re asking your friends and family to participate with you in doing something extraordinary and beyond yourself — helping communities get sustainable access to clean, safe water.
+Here are some basic steps to make it a little less awkward:

 - Set an example: When people see that you donated, it shows you have skin in the game.